MaxenceEs/capella-tycho-build/README.md

 1. Activate the `Tycho` extension for Maven
 2. Build the plugin as `JAR` (`max.capella.console.displayer.jar`)
 3. Build the plugin as `Feature`
-4. Build the Capella product with embedded plugins (`capella.exe`)
+4. Build the Capella product (`capella.exe`) with embedded internal plugins
-5. Build the Capella product with external plugins
+5. Build the Capella product (`capella.exe`) with embedded external plugins

 ### 1. Activate the tycho extension for Maven and create parent POM
 1. Create the `extension.xml` file in directory `root/.mvn/`